Can I be blunt for a moment?

 The nature vs. nurture debate has been around for decades.
 There is definitely scientific value in studying human behavior regarding innate personality traits versus those a person develops due to environmental factors.

 It’s important to realize, however, that by the time an individual has matured into an adult, their personality traits have become a near-permanent part of who they are.
 That’s not to say that a person cannot change and develop more empowering, healthy behaviors.
-But, for that to happen, they must first become aware that their behaviors are dysfunctional to themselves and to others and then commit to do something about it.
+But, for that to happen, they must first become aware that their behaviors are dysfunctional to themselves and to others and then commit to doing something about it.

-A person who is love-addicted and/or codependent has a good chance of developing healthier behaviors and thought patterns.
+A person who is trauma-bonded and/or codependent has a good chance of developing healthier behaviors and thought patterns.
 People with these personality traits are more prone towards self-reflection and the desire to change their lives for the better.
 They are more likely to visualize a better future for themselves and the people they love and study ways in which they can improve their lives and relationships.
 The main reason for this is that love addicts and codependents typically possess high levels of empathy.
 Narcissists do not.

 Narcissists, in general, are stuck in a state of arrested development.
 They care mostly for how they feel in the moment, which explains their erratic behaviors.
 They generally don’t’ reflect on the future or ways they can improve themselves to be better partners or friends.
 What they do reflect on is how they can better manipulate people in order to fulfill their selfish agendas.
 Therefore, whether they were born a narcissist or developed narcissistic traits as a child is mostly irrelevant.